telus/tds-core/README.md

 ### Icon webfont change process

 1. Make a change or addition to `./designs/core-icons.glyphs`
-2. Export an OTF file to `./fonts/core-icons.otf`
+2. Export an OTF file to `./core/fonts/core-icons.otf`
-3. Execute `npm run build:icons`
+3. Execute `npm run build:icons` in the `telus-thorium-core` module

-This process creates EOT, TTF, and WOFF files from `./fonts/core-icons.otf` and saves them in the same directory.
+This process creates EOT, TTF, and WOFF files from `./core/fonts/core-icons.otf` and saves them in the same directory.
 These should be committed to Git (including the source OTF) and sent to master via pull request.

 The next time you run `npm build`, the re-generated icons will be picked up by the documentation site.